julianbaltuttis/ir_task_01/docs/Roadmap for Project and Report.md

 We need to ...

-- Figure out which Retrieval Model we want to use.
+- Figure out which two Retrieval Models we want to use.
 - Implement that model with Lucene in our source code.

 ### Questions